Leading a workshop

 5. Idea selection

-In Idea selection phase, the goal is to get participants to choose the ideas they consider best.
-The participants' choices form the order of popularity for the ideas for the next step.
-Here are some tips for success:
+In the Idea selection phase, the goal is to get participants to choose the ideas they consider best.
+The participants' choices are presented in the order of popularity in the following Proposal collection phase.
+You can set the maximum number of ideas each participant can select in the workshop settings.

 • Instruct the participants to choose the best ideas by clicking on them.